Azure/azure-sdk-for-python/sdk/identity/azure-identity/samples/client_certificate_credential.md

 ### Explicit rotation

-If the application get's notified of certificate rotations and it can directly respond, it might choose to wrap the `CertificateCredential` in a custom credential which provides a means for rotating the certificate.
+If the application gets notified of certificate rotations and it can directly respond, it might choose to wrap the `CertificateCredential` in a custom credential which provides a means for rotating the certificate.

 ```py
 class RotatableCertificateCredential(object):